🟣 Purple Dot winding down your plan? See our Migration Guide →

 Considerations:

-The customer’s card details are stored with your payment processor (Shopify Payments or PayPal) through card vaulting.
 When you’re ready to ship, you trigger the charge.
-If the card has expired or been cancelled, the charge will fail and you’ll need to collect updated payment information manually or via a dunning flow.
+If the card has expired or been cancelled, the charge will fail and you’ll need to collect updated payment information via a dunning flow.
+Learn more in our charge later guide.

-Customers pay a partial amount upfront (typically 10-50% of the total price), with the remaining balance charged later via deferred transaction when you’re ready to ship.
-Like charge-later orders, the customer’s card is vaulted with your payment processor for the future balance charge.
+Customers pay a partial amount upfront (typically 10-50% of the total price), with the remaining balance charged later when you’re ready to ship.
+Like charge-later orders, the customer’s card is vaulted for the future balance charge.

 Best for: